9 new COVID-19 cases reported…. Latest stats from Meigs, Mason, Gallia - Gallipolis Daily Tribune

-OHIO VALLEY — Nine new COVID-19 cases were reported in the region on Thursday.
+OHIO VALLEY — Nine additional COVID-19 cases were reported in the Ohio Valley Publishing area on Thursday.

-Four new COVID-19 cases were reported in Gallia County on Thursday, according to the Ohio Department of Health.
+Four additional COVID-19 cases were reported in Gallia County on Thursday, according to the Ohio Department of Health.

 Here is a closer look at COVID-19 cases in the region and state: